- About LHD

-Single use bags don’t just not break down and then turn into microplastics that pervade our environment (land, water, wildlife, our bodies), they are extremely lazy.
-I’ve watched people – who work at the grocery store, mind you – take a shopping cart full of groceries and put each piece of grocery in its own single use plastic bag.
+Single use bags don’t just not break down and then turn into microplastics that pervade our environment (land, water, wildlife, our bodies), they are a lazy alternative to reusable bags.
+I’ve watched people at the grocery store take a shopping cart full of groceries and put each piece of grocery in its own single use plastic bag.
 They are, in my opinion, the penultimate expression of our careless waste and environmental laziness.
 And it’s a problem that isn’t going away fast enough.

-Then life threw us a few wrenches.
-We abandoned our project and moved to North Carolina for almost four years, where we tried to pick up our lives anew and take a different path.
-We visited Cherokee, North Carolina often and tried to figure some things out, but the call was to go back to California.
-After eight years I came back to Degalodi and what you see below is just the start of a love for reusable bags that is extending itself to other types of bags – all purely vegan, for I think in this day and age, a love for the environment also means a commitment to using non-animal product.
+My husband and I each have Cherokee in our bloodlines and deep roots in caring about the land from which we came.
+And though it’s been a slow starting project, what you see below is just the start of a love for reusable bags that is extending itself to other types of bags – all purely vegan, for I think in this day and age, a love for the environment also means a commitment to using non-animal product.
 There are so many things that can be used for daily items, we don’t need to kill an animal to have something to put our chap stick, sunscreen and money in.

 And I don’t just hand make these, myself.
 I use everything I make for at least a few months before I ever post it for sale.
 In this case I’ve been using Degalodi Reusable Ripstop Nylon Bags for over six years!
 They stand up over time and only one has ever fallen apart and that’s because it was the first one I made without French Seams.
 Function, style, durability and beauty!

-The current version is light, with two sets of parachute buckles on each bag for easy removal and reattachment.
+The Degalodi Adjustable Activity Holster Bags are light, with two sets of parachute buckles on each bag for easy removal and reattachment.

 But they aren’t only great for hiking and biking!
 I gifted a set to a friend who gardens; another great outdoor activity where hands-free is important, because she needs her phone and other small things on her.
 I also gifted a set to someone whose mobility issues make it difficult to carry a purse.
 This person has back issues and the bags have proven extremely convenient and comfortable!